angelovelle96/angelovelle96.github.io/README.md

 I'm currently working on omics data integration.
 My PhD project is focused on the development of computational strategies for the characterization of Stage I Ovarian Cancer

 <h2 align="center">
-Try gINTomics, our new Multi-Omics integration package
+Try gINTomics, our new Multi-Omics integration R package
 </h2>

 <p align="center">